Version: 1.7, Last updated: 15th February 2023

-We use personal data from different categories of individual for several different purposes and these each have a different lawful basis.
+We use personal data from different categories of individual for several different purposes and these each have a different ‘lawful basis’.
 This section describes these in detail and, although it’s technical, we’re required by law to explain this to you.

 We hold your email address for the purpose of sending you updates on Piclo and industry news.
 We process this data on the basis that we have your consent.
 You can withdraw your consent at any time by using the “unsubscribe” links at the bottom of each email.

 We may hold your name, company, job title and contact details.
-We may have been provided with this data by you or your employer or in some cases we may have sourced it from publicly available sources, such as Linkedin and internet searches.
+We will have been provided with this data either by you or your employer or in some cases we may have sourced it from publicly available sources, such as Linked In and internet searches.
 We need this data in order to interact with you (or your employer) for the purposes of performing services for clients and communicating with relevant people.
 We do this on the basis that it is necessary for our legitimate interests in operating and growing our business.
 We will hold your details for as long as we need to interact with you for these purposes.
 If you would like us to update or delete your information, please send us an email (see “How to contact us” below).

 Many of our data processors operate “cloud-based systems”, which means the information is held in information data centres in different locations.
 In some cases, they may hold copies of your personal information outside the UK or EEA.

 For further information on each of these rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals rights under the General Data Protection Regulation.

 If you would like to exercise any of these rights, the easiest way is by dropping us an email (see “How to contact us” below).
-Please note: